coreinfrastructure/best-practices-badge/criteria.md

 In many cases it will be useful to point to other names for the project (e.g., the source package name in Debian, the package name in some language-specific repository, or its name in OpenHub).
+We expect that users will *not* be able to edit the URL in most cases, since if they could, they might fool people into thinking they controlled a project that they did not.

 Thus, a badge would have its URL as its name, year range, and level/name (once there is more than one).